deepuks/azure_arc_pf9/docs/pf9/pf9_bareos/_index.md

 **Creating a PMK Cluster**

-* Create a [PMK cluster](https://platform9.com/learn/learn/get-started-bare-metal) using the onboarded node.
+* The onboarded node should now be seen on our Management Plane.
+Now let's create a [PMK cluster](https://platform9.com/learn/learn/get-started-bare-metal) using that onboarded node.

   The cluster creation is done from the PMK Management Plane UI.
 The steps for cluster creation will follow as below;

+  i.
 Click to add cluster to the Management Plane.

   ![Add Cluster](./07.png)

+  ii.
 Create a cluster from the nodes onboarded to the Management Plane.

   ![Create One Click Cluster](./08.png)

+  iii.
 Enter the cluster name and k8s version.
 Click on the Complete button at the bottom the page to submit and it will trigger the cluster creation on the node.

   ![Cluster name entry](./09.png)

-  The cluster should get created in a few minutes and the status should be reported as "Healthy".
+  iv.
+The cluster should get created in a few minutes and the status should be reported as **Healthy**.

   ![Cluster Created](./10.png)